Caroline-Thais/Caroline-Thais/README.md

 My name is Thaís Caroline Silva.<br>
 🔭 I started programming as a full stack (node-react) and now I work with SAP.<br>

-🌱 I’m currently learning AWS here: https://www.udemy.com/course/aws-certified-cloud-practitioner-new
+🌱 I’m currently studying iOS development, specially with UIKit and without using storyboards.

 📫 How to reach me: caroline.thais.dev@gmail.com